dddrrreee/cs140e-win19/lab1-blink/lab.md

 ---
 layout: page
 title: Quick overview.
-show_on_index: true
 ---

 ### Lab: make sure hardware and toolchain is working.

 We'll use different variations of a blinky light using GPIO 20:
 	1. you'll make the code blink manually;
-	2. then use a pre-compiled program;
+	2. then use a pre-compiled program (why not skip 1?);
-	3. then use a bootloader;
+	3. then use a bootloader (why not skip 2?);
-	4. then install the r/pi tool chain, compile a given assembly version and use it.
+	4. then install the r/pi tool chain, compile a given assembly version and use it (why not skip 3?);
 	5. then write your own and compile: this is the fun part.
-It's also the longest.
+It's also the longest (why not skip 4?).

-The final test for the lab: blink using pin 1, pin 10, pin 18 and blink 19 and 20 simultaneously.
+The final test for the lab: make sure you can blink using pin 1, then try pin 10, then try pin 18.
+Finally, blink 19 and 20 simultaneously (this will point out a subtle mistake people make reading the docs).
+This is the sign off for the lab.

+Also, PLEASE KEEP TRACK OF ANY PROBLEMS YOU HIT, how you diagnosed them, what the solution was.
+This will be useful later.

+(There's a lot of fiddly little details, and this is many people's first time working with this kind of hardware, so we break this down into many, perhaps too-many, small steps.
+Please help make this document better!)

+#### 0. Make sure you have everything.

+Pick up:
+	1. a R/PI A+.
+	2. microSD card and adapter.
+	3. CP2102 USB-TTL adapter.
+	4. however many led's you need.
+	5. some female-female jumpers.
+	6. printout of the pi's pins.

 #### 1. Make sure hardware is working:
+  Use the USB-TTY to power the pi, and use the pi's power to directly turn on an LED.
+This tests some basic hardware and that you know how to wire.

+  Mechanically:
-  1. Connect the USB-to-TTL Serial cable's power (red) and ground  (black) wires to the pi.
+  1. Connect the USB-to-TTL Serial cable's power (red) and ground  (black) wires to the pi 5v and ground pins of the pi.
   2. Plug into your USB port.
   3. Hook your LED up to ground and power to make sure it's wired correctly.
   If it doesn't go on, reverse it.
 If still doesn't go on, plug someone else's working version into your computer.
 If that doesn't work, ask.

+  (EE folks:
+  We don't use a breadboard b/c it's bulky; we don't use resistors for the same reason + the LED is big enough we generally don't fry it.)

 #### 2. Make sure you're able to install firmware, etc:

+  Copy the precompiled blink.bin in part1/ to the SD card as kernel.img, hook up the LED to pin 20 and run it.

+  Note: in the next assignment  when you develop your own remote bootloader (see next step), if your code is broken you'll need to use this method to load a new version, so pay attention to how you do it on your computer.

+  Mechanically:
   1. Unplug the USB-to-pi.
   2. Plug SD card into computer.
   3. Copy the files from firmware/ onto it.